X-Men - Death of a Fan

 Image: 20th Century Fox

 The first X-Men movie wasn't amazing, but it was fun and successful enough to warrant a sequel.
 X2 was an improvement in a lot of different ways with more characters and more dynamic arcs between them.
-The first X-Men movie focused primarily on Wolverine, as one would expect for the most popular character, but all the characters in the sequel felt more flushed out than before with the stakes of the conflict being a lot higher than last time.
+The first X-Men movie focused primarily on Wolverine, as one would expect for the most popular character, but all the characters in the sequel felt more fleshed out than before with the stakes of the conflict being a lot higher than last time.
 Not to mention, the action scenes were even more intense and exciting than before.
 My interest in X-Men wasn't as high by this point, but I was still happy to watch this movie over and over again.
-It was a great sequel that still felt consistent to its predecessor and its source material.
+It was a great sequel that still felt consistent with its predecessor and its source material.
 Then X-Men: The Last Stand (X3) came out.

 X3 was the beginning of the end.
-It proved that no matter how good a job the previous teams did at setting up a story, or creating a list of characters who all have their own distinguished personalities, a Hollywood Mogul like Bret Ratner can still come and muck it up in the third movie just because he has his own vision.
-It didn't matter if characters had established their own rapport and history with one another.
+It proved that no matter how good a job the previous teams did at setting up a story or creating a list of characters who all have their own distinguished personalities, a Hollywood Mogul like Bret Ratner can still come and muck it up in the third movie just because he has his own vision.
+It didn't matter if the characters had established their own rapport and history with one another.
 If it didn't suit the plot of X3, then it was ignored.
 Suddenly, Professor Xavier is a rude asshole to Wolverine, and Magneto doesn't give a crap about Mystique, despite her loyalty that lasted the past two movies and despite the fact that Magneto was never a skin-deep villain.

 Image: 20th Century Fox